VolkovLabs/business-calendar/README.md

 If only **Start** is configured, events are considered instantaneous.

 If **End** are configured, events are considered to have a duration.
 Any events that are missing an end time are considered ongoing.

+## Feedback

+We love to hear from users, developers, and the whole community interested in this plugin.
+These are various ways to get in touch with us:

+- Ask a question, request a new feature, and file a bug with [GitHub issues](https://github.com/volkovlabs/volkovlabs-calendar-panel/issues/new/choose).
+- Star the repository to show your support.

+## License

+- Apache License Version 2.0, see [LICENSE](https://github.com/volkovlabs/volkovlabs-calendar-panel/blob/main/LICENSE).